measurement-kit/mkall-java/README.md

 # Measurement Kit Java JNI bindings

+⚠️⚠️⚠️⚠️⚠️⚠️⚠️: This repository is now unused.
+All the relevant changes have been integrated into measurement-kit/android-libs.

 This is experimental code, use at your own risk.
 We mainly use this code to more easily debug JNI issues on Android.
 Our focus is Android.